 David Wright, IF

-Six-time All-Star and two-time Gold Glove winner has a career .300 batting average and has hit double-digit homers every season.
+Seven-time All-Star and two-time Gold Glove winner has a career .300 batting average and has hit double-digit homers every season until this season.
 Was an ALL-USA first team player out of Hickory (Chesapeake, Va.) in 2001.